 Affiliate members may attend Society meetings, participate in discussions of a scientific or cultural nature, and may serve in a consulting role on committees as appointed by the President.
 Affiliates may not vote, hold office, or attend business meetings.
-They shall pay the normal dues of Active members, shall abide by the ethical standards of the Society, and shall sign the same Waiver and Release Form required of Active members.
+They shall pay the normal dues of Active members, shall abide by the ethical standards of the Society, and shall sign the same Waiver and Release Form required of Active members within 30 days of date of receipt.
 They are not required to maintain the attendance standards.
 Except as described herein, Affiliate members are bound by all rules and regulations of the Society.
+(Amendment III: April 2006)